yiadom209/Sales-Dashboard/README.md

 # Motorcycle Shop Sales Dashboard (Excel)

-This project presents a professional sales dashboard built in Microsoft Excel for a motorcycle retail business.
+This project presents a professional sales dashboard that I built in Microsoft Excel for a motorcycle retail business.
+I took the dataset from Kaggle.
 The dashboard enables stakeholders to track performance, understand customer trends, and make data-driven decisions by visualizing key sales metrics across different countries and time periods.

 ## Key Features